vendasta/marketplace-documentation/docs/Guides/provisioning_workflow.md

 **Full Provisioning Workflow**
 ![Activation Workflow](../../assets/images/provisioning/activation_workflow.png)

-## Activation Types
+## Testing Provisioning

-The action field on the Purchase Webhook indicates which payload type you are receiving.
+The `action` field on the Purchase Webhook indicates which payload type you are receiving.

-`action`  _provision/de-provision/provisioned-trial/change-edition_
+**actions:** _`provision`, `de-provision`, `provisioned-trial`, `change-edition`_

 <!-- theme: info -->
 >Note that Add-ons only have the _provisioned & de-provisioned_ actions, as they are not compatible with Editons or Trials.

+### Initial Testing

+Once a value has been entered in the _Integration-->Integration Settings-->Purchase URLs_ a testing tab will appear on the far right for sending mock purchase data to your purchase urls.
+If you require order form data to provision your sku, you should test the activations from Partner Center, as the mock data will not suffice.
+You can [create](https://support.vendasta.com/hc/en-us/articles/4406959813911) as many test Accounts as you want in Partner Center, and [activate and deactivate](https://support.vendasta.com/hc/en-us/articles/4406958134807) your own offerings as much as you desire.

 ### Trial Activation